 Social Security Disability Types

 If you are disabled, you likely have concerns about employment.
 You need to know where your income will come from, especially if your disability has rendered you unable to work.
 Social Security Disability Insurance helps to replace income for people who are disabled and unable to work for a variety of reasons.
-At Law Office of Rockwell, Kelly, Duarte & Urstoeger, LLP, our Modesto Social Security Disability types lawyers handle claims for two types of disability insurance, both of which serve to provide income for disabled workers.
+At the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP, our Modesto Social Security Disability types lawyers handle claims for two types of disability insurance, both of which serve to provide income for disabled workers.

 - Social Security Disability Insurance (SSDI): This kind of insurance is available to people who had previously worked (within the past five years), but who no longer can because of a physical or mental disability.
 Payroll taxes pay for SSDI, and therefore SSDI is only available to people who have worked enough to qualify.
 There is a five-month waiting period for SSDI benefits, during which the Social Security Administration (SSA) will determine if your disability is likely to be long-term.
 If you have a serious medical condition, approval for your disability payments could be expedited.

 - Supplemental Security Income (SSI): This program is designed to serve disabled persons who do not qualify for SSDI insurance because they have a limited employment history, have a low income or have not worked for five years.
 There are financial guidelines that determine eligibility for SSI.
 The amount of benefits you can receive depends on your income history, with higher income yielding higher benefits.